Index Graph Implementation Problems Change Language (Farsi) Source

 }

-const int M = 1e5 + 5; // Maximum possible number of vertices as specified in the problem statement
+const int M = 1e5 + 5; // maximum possible number of vertices, given in the problem

 int main() {